In This Article

 The Ripple company shouldn’t be confused with the XRP ledger, which remains an open-source project, maintained by a network of independent validators.
 The same goes for the cryptocurrency (XRP) running on the XRP ledger.
 Even though a significant portion of XRP remains in escrow, owned by Ripple, to ensure a consistent supply in circulation (the total supply stands at 100 billion), the remaining amount is distributed among a number of entities, including individual investors.

-At press time, XRP remains the seventh largest cryptocurrency by market cap, with a capitalization of around 30 billion dollars.
+At press time, XRP stands as the third largest cryptocurrency by market cap, with a capitalization of around 178 billion dollars.

 XRP stands out for its speed, scalability, and low fees.
 Here’s a brief wrap-up of the key features of the cryptocurrency and the ledger.